 Helping a Young Adult Or Teen with a Drug Problem

 Addiction can happen at any age, but it often tends to start when a person is young or in their adolescent years.
 Teenagers and young adults that suffer from addiction have unique needs.
-This is why having a team approach to support is so crucial and why entering inpatient drug rehab or an outpatient drug treatment program is the best route to getting sober safely.
+This is why having a team approach to support is so crucial and why entering inpatient drug rehab is the best route to getting sober safely.

 The following is a guide to help you determine if your child is struggling with a drug problem or addiction and how to help.
 As a parent, it can be hard to watch your child struggle with addiction.
 While you don’t have any control over their addiction, it’s important that your child knows they’re not alone in this and that you’ll love them no matter what.
 Whether your young adult is dealing with heroin addiction, ecstasy abuseor another drug problem, let them know that you’re there for them and that you care about their well-being.